 Why classify stresses?

 The ASME pressure vessel code is based on the observed safety of vessels.
-It is a real world working standard – its roots were born of failed vessels and dead operators in an era long before concepts like stress concentrations were even known.
-At its birth theory ran out when items got more complex than cylinders and spheres.
+It is a real world working standard – its roots were born of failed vessels in an era long before concepts like stress concentrations were even known.
+At the start of the code, theory ran out when items got more complex than cylinders and spheres.

 When rules were required for items like flanged and dished heads, models and full sized vessels were made and tested.
 The observations were turned into design rules.
-Vessels became safer through their efforts – but why did they work?
+Vessels became safer through these efforts.

-Later generations of vessel engineers developed magical tools like finite element analysis that allowed them to see stresses inside vessel components.
-They had to learn why we got away with weird rules like area replacement on nozzles.
+Later generations of vessel engineers developed tools like finite element analysis that allowed them to see stresses inside vessel components.
+They had to learn why area replacement on nozzles works, and how other geometry is affected by pressure.
 Different types of stresses were found to have different safety implications.
 Also, the location of the stress was very important.

 They observed that a bending stress is less dangerous than a membrane stress – it is allowed to be 1.5x higher in VIII-1.
 Local stresses around nozzles or transitions could be higher than global stresses – sometimes 2x as high, depending on the location and cause.
 They wrote the VIII-2 rules and developed the stress linearization method.

 More decades have passed.
 Finite element analysis is no longer a magical tool hiding in research labs.
 Many engineers and technologists now have access to it.
 But analyzing the stresses found in a pressure vessel is still a difficult task.
 Running a finite element model and looking for the highest stresses is not adequate.